-Cradled in a lovely bay of the same name and guarded by a 1,000-foot peak known

-    as the Sentinel, Hout Bay is the center of Cape Town's crayfishing industry, and

-    the town operates several fish-processing plants.
-It also has knockout views of

-    the mountains, gentle surf, and easy access to the restaurants and bars of

-    Mariner's Wharf.
-Unfortunately, however, because this is a working harbor, the
+Cradled in a lovely bay of the same name and guarded by a 1,000-foot peak known as the Sentinel, Hout Bay is the center of Cape Town's crayfishing industry (legal and otherwise) and operates several fish-processing plants.
+It also has knockout views of the mountains, gentle surf, and easy access to the restaurants and bars of Mariner's Wharf.
+The fact that this is a working harbor, added to the raw sewage of the Inzamo Yethu informal settlement a short walk upstream, means

-    beach can be polluted, and the water often has an oily film on the surface.
-You

-    are advised not to swim here.

 this is unfortunately a polluted beach, however beautiful it looks.
 You are advised not to swim here.
 Amenities: food and drink; parking.
 Best for: solitude; walking.